Genes Reunited Legal

 - Suggesting and providing relevant content to you on the website;

-- Understanding your needs to help us improve the website;
+- For analysis to understand your needs to help us improve the website;

 - Improving search results;

 - Understanding website usage to help us improve our marketing or the way we do business;